PapaTutuWawa/omemo_dart/README.md

 When submitting a PR, please run the linter using `dart analyze` and make sure that all tests still pass using `dart test`.

+To ensure uniform commit message formatting, please also use `gitlint` to lint your commit messages' formatting.

 ## License

 Licensed under the MIT license.